• Skip to primary navigation

 Blow Paper into a Bottle

-Try and blow a ball of paper into a squash bottle and watch it fly back out, this one had my 6 year old in hysterics and is a super simple demonstration of air pressure.
+Try and blow a ball of paper into a squash bottle and watch it fly back out.
+This one had my 6-year-old in hysterics and is a super simple demonstration of air pressure.

 Make a Barometer and Measure Air Pressure

 Record air pressure over a period of time with this easy to make barometer.
+You should find that air pressure varies with the weather and can be used to predict the weather.

 Egg into a Jar